Action of 28 June 1803

-The action of 28 June 1803 marked the opening shots of the Blockade of Saint-Domingue after the collapse of the Treaty of Amiens and the outbreak of the War of the Third Coalition in May 1803.
+The action of 28 June 1803 was the opening engagement of the blockade of Saint-Domingue after the collapse of the Treaty of Amiens and the British declaration of war on France on 18 May 1803 as part of the War of the Third Coalition.

-A French heavy frigate and a corvette, both partially armed en flûte and unaware of the recently begun war, met three British 74-gun ships of the line.
-The corvette was overhauled and captured, but the frigate, sailing close to shore, managed to out-manoeuver her opponent and deliver a devastating raking broadside that put her out of action.
+The French frigate Poursuivante and corvette Mignonne, both partially armed en flûte and unaware of the recently outbreak of war, met three British 74-gun ships of the line.
+Mignonne was overhauled and captured, but Poursuivante, sailing close to shore, managed to outmanoeuvre HMS Hercule and deliver a raking broadside before escaping into Môle-Saint-Nicolas.

-The feat of a frigate managing to escape a ship of the line yielded high praise for Willaumez, who had commanded the frigate.
+The feat of a frigate managing to escape a ship of the line yielded high praise for Jean-Baptiste Philibert Willaumez, who had commanded Poursuivante.
 A large painting by Louis-Philippe Crépin was commissioned in 1819 to commemorate the event.

 Background

-France had been in peace with Great Britain since the Treaty of Amiens in 1801, allowing her to consolidate her grasp on her colonies overseas.
-This was particularly sensitive in Saint-Domingue, where the Haitian Revolution had raged since 1791.
-First Consul Bonaparte ordered the Saint-Domingue expedition, under General Leclerc, to curtail the separatist tendencies of General Toussaint Louverture.
-Meanwhile, the Treaty of Amiens proved to be an unsuitable settlement of Franco-British differences; its application by both parties became erratic and tensions grew.
-In May 1803, Britain declared war on France, setting the War of the Third Coalition into motion.
-In late June, this news had yet to reach the French station of Saint-Domingue.
-On 27 June 1803, the 40-gun frigate Poursuivante, under Willaumez, departed Les Cayes, bound for Cap-Haïtien, in the company of the 16-gun corvette Mignonne, under Commander Jean-Pierre Bargeau.
+France had been at peace with Britain since the 1802 Treaty of Amiens, allowing First Consul Napoleon to consolidate France's grasp on the French colonial empire.
+Such efforts were concentrated on the colony of Saint-Domingue, where the Haitian Revolution had raged since 1791.
+Napoleon sent the Saint-Domingue expedition under General Charles Leclerc to restore direct French rule and slavery in the colony.
+Meanwhile, the Treaty of Amiens proved to be an unsuitable settlement of Anglo-French differences; its application by both parties became erratic and tensions grew.
+On 18 May 1803, Britain declared war on France, setting the War of the Third Coalition into motion.
+In late June, this news had yet to reach French forces in Saint-Domingue.
+On 27 June 1803, the 40-gun frigate Poursuivante, under Jean-Baptiste Philibert Willaumez, departed Les Cayes bound for Cap‑Français, in the company of the 16-gun corvette Mignonne, under Commander Jean-Pierre Bargeau.

 Neither of the ships was fully armed or manned: Poursuivante, pierced to mount twenty-four 24-pounder long guns on her battery and sixteen 8-pounders on her castles, carried only 22 and 12 respectively and, more critically, had only 25 shots for each gun and a crew of only 150 men; Mignonne, nominally carrying sixteen 18-pounder long guns, was equipped only with twelve 12-pounders and an 80-man complement.
-A 50-ship British convoy was sailing off Môle-Saint-Nicolas under escort of three 74-gun ships of the line: they were the 74-gun HMS Hercule, Cumberland and Goliath, under Captain Henry William Bayntun, Captain Charles Brisbane and acting captain John B. Hills respectively.
+A 50-ship British convoy was sailing off Môle-Saint-Nicolas under escort of three 74-gun ships of the line: they were the 74-gun HMS Hercule, HMS Cumberland and HMS Goliath, under Captain Henry William Bayntun, Captain Charles Brisbane and acting captain John Hills respectively.
 In the early morning of 28 June 1803, the two formations came in view of one another.